FabianFelixKraus/sv-finanzen-app/README.md

 ## Feature ideas

 - allow "." and "," for input of amount
+- Add Component for Dropdown menu with autofill for dropdown content values
 - Add loading screen after adding transaction
 - Check if last added transaction and newly added transactions are equal, if so create Dialog to ask if this transaction should really be added